 The Extension class describes a single C or C++extension module in a setup script.
-It accepts the following keyword arguments in its constructor argu- value type ment name name the full name of the extension, including any packages - ie. not a filename or a string pathname, but Python dotted name sources list of source filenames, relative to the distribution root (where the setup script lives), a list of in Unix form (slash- separated) for portability.
-Source files may be C, C++, SWIG strings (.i), platform-specific resource files, or whatever else is recognized by the build_ext command as source for a Python extension. .
-11.4 .
-6 in- list of directories to search for C/C++ header files (in Unix form for portability) a list of clude_dirs de- list of magnes to define each magnesis defined using a 2 tumb (name and list) strings a list of ae- fine_macros list of macros to define; each macro is defined using a 2-tuple (name, value), where value is either the string to define it to or None to define it without a particular tuples jine_macros value (equivalent of #define FOO in source or -DFOO on Unix C compiler tupies command line) un- list of macros to undefine explicitly a list of def_macros ist of macros to underlike explicitly strings li- list of directories to search for C/C++ libraries at link time a list of brary_dirs strings libraries list of library names (not filenames or paths) to link against a list of strings run- list of directories to search for C/C++ libraries at run time (for shared extensions, this a list of time_library ikirwhen the extension is loaded) strings ex- list of extra files to link with (eg. object files not implied by 'sources', static library a list of tra_objects that must be explicitly specified, binary resource files, etc.) strings ex- any extra platform- and compiler-specific information to use when compiling the a list of tra_compile ascentree files in 'sources'.
-For platforms and compilers where a command line makes strings sense, this is typically a list of command-line arguments, but for other platforms it could be anything. ex- any extra platform- and compiler-specific information to use when linking object files a list of tra_link_arg stogether to create the extension (or to create a new static Python interpreter).
-Similar strings interpretation as for 'extra_compile_args'.
-11 ex- list of symbols to be exported from a shared extension.
-Not used on all platforms, and a list of port_symbol s not generally necessary for Python extensions, which typically export exactly one strings dan ar da symbol: init + extension_name. o list of depends list of files that the extension depends on a list of languaga extension language (i.e. 'c', 'c++', 'objc').
-Will be detected from the source strings a string language extension language (i.e. 'C', 'C++', 'ODJC').
-Will be detected from the source extensions if not provided. a suring optional specifies that a build failure in the extension should not abort the build process, but a ориони simply skip the extension. boolean class Distribution()
+It accepts the following keyword arguments in its constructor argu- ment value type name name the full name of the extension, including any packages - ie. not a filename or a . pathname, but Python dotted name string sources list of source filenames, relative to the distribution root (where the setup script a list lives), in Unix form (slash- separated) for portability.
+Source files may be C, of C++, SWIG (.i), platform-specific resource files, or whatever else is recognized strings by the build_ext command as source for a Python extension. in- list of directories to search for C/C++ header files (in Unix form for portability) a list clude_dirs of strings de- list of macros to define; each macro is defined using a 2-tuple (name, a list fine_macros value), where value is either the string to define it to or None to define it of without a particular value (equivalent of #define FOO in source or -DFOO on Unix C compiler command line) tuples un- list of macros to undefine explicitly a list def_macros - · of v - strings li- list of directories to search for C/C++ libraries at link time a list brary_dirs of - strings libraries list of library names (not filenames or paths) to link against a list of strings run- list of directories to search for C/C++ libraries at run time (for shared a list time_librar adites and a state of the st of strings ex- list of extra files to link with (eg. object files not implied by 'sources', static a list tra_objects library that must be explicitly specified, binary resource files, etc.) of v strings ex- any extra platform- and compiler-specific information to use when compiling a list tra_compile thesource files in 'sources'.
+For platforms and compilers where a command line of makes sense, this is typically a list of command-line arguments, but for other strings platforms it could be anything. ex- any extra platform- and compiler-specific information to use when linking a list asobject files together to create the extension (or to create a new static Python of · · · · • interpreter).
+Similar interpretation as for 'extra_compile_args'. strings ex- list of symbols to be exported from a shared extension.
+Not used on all a list Is platforms, and not generally necessary for Python extensions, which typically of export exactly one symbol: init + extension_name. strings depends list of files that the extension depends on a list L of strings language extension language (i.e. 'c', 'c++', 'objc').
+Will be detected from the a source extensions if not provided. string optional specifies that a build failure in the extension should not abort the build process, a . r but simply skip the extension. boolear class distutils.core.Distribution class distutils.core.Command